PAYONE-GmbH/PCP-client-javascript-SDK/README.md

     console.error('Error:', errorResponse.error);
   },
   environment: 'test', // Use 'live' for production
-  token: jwtToken, // JWT token from your backend
+  token: token, // JWT from your backend
 };
 ```